omar-alhendi/MyCovidView/Contribution.md

 **you may refer to the feedback page to see how it is created**

-### 1. Fork and Clone the Repository
+### 1. Clone the Repository

-Fork the repository on GitHub, then clone your forked repository to your local machine.
+Clone the repository to your local machine.

 ```bash
 git clone https://github.com/omar-al-hendi/MyCovidView.git